astronomer/docs/learn/airflow-sql-data-quality.md

 You can add a tolerance to the comparisons in the form of a fraction (0.1 = 10% tolerance).

-With version 1.3+ of the Common SQL provider, it is possible to define a subset of the table to run checks on.
-To do so, provide a SQL `WHERE`-clause (without the `WHERE` keyword) to the `partition_clause` parameter.
-A `partition_clause` defined at the operator level will apply to all checks contained in the operator.
-A `partition_clause` defined within a single check only affects the check it has been defined in.
+## Example: Run checks on a subset of tables using `partition_clause`

+You can run checks on a subset of your table using either a check-level or task-level `partition_clause` parameter.
+This parameter takes a SQL `WHERE`-clause (without the `WHERE` keyword) and uses it to filter your table before running a given check or group of checks in a task.

 The code snippet below shows a SQLColumnCheckOperator defined with a `partition_clause` at the operator level, as well as a `partition_clause` in one of the two column checks defined in the `column_mapping`.

-In the following example, two checks are performed:
+In the following example, the operator checks whether:

-- the `MY_NUM_COL_1` column is checked to have a minimum value greater than 10.
+- `MY_NUM_COL_1` column has a minimum value greater than 10.
-- `MY_NUM_COL_2` is checked to have a maximum value less than 300 for rows that fulfill the check-level `partition_clause` which includes rows where `CUSTOMER_STATUS = 'active'`.
+- `MY_NUM_COL_2` has a maximum value less than 300.
+Only rows that fulfill the check-level `partition_clause` are checked (rows where `CUSTOMER_STATUS = 'active'`).
-- both of the above checks only run on rows fullfilling the operator-level partition clause `CUSTOMER_NAME IS NOT NULL`.

-If both, an operator-level `partition_clause` and a check-level `partition_clause` is defined for a check, the check will only run on rows fulfilling both clauses.
+Both of the above checks only run on rows that fulfill the operator-level partition clause `CUSTOMER_NAME IS NOT NULL`.
+If both an operator-level `partition_clause` and a check-level `partition_clause` are defined for a check, the check will only run on rows fulfilling both clauses.

 ```python
 column_checks = SQLColumnCheckOperator(